-• The world is going through difficult times.
+The world is going through difficult times.
 Staying home 24/7 is not easy.
 Every one of us had a routine.
 We all had daily activities that we looked forward to.
 Now we must change and adapt to the situation.
 Hopefully not for long.

 As chess players, we have one advantage over most people when it comes to staying indoors.
 We have a hobby that we love, and we can use it in times like this.
 Playing chess online is easy.
 There are many chess servers where we can play chess for free.
 And we can always download a free app to play against too.
 There are many choices, and they will cover your playing time.

 But what about learning?
 What about improving?
 Many hours of playing online chess will help you to entertain yourself.
-You will have fun, and possibly you will make a small progress.
+You will have fun, and possibly you will make some small progress.
 If you played online for a long time, you probably noticed some people who play on a daily basis, but their rating remain more or less the same.
 That is because playing and learning should go together.
 One without the other will not help you to move forward.

-Of course, you can take that regular weekly lesson with your coach, and learn few more things.
+Of course, you can take that regular weekly lesson with your coach, and learn a few more things.
 There is still plenty of free time, and you should make the best of it.
 So here are few suggestions that might be useful to chess parents who would like their kids to spend more time learning chess, but also to advanced chess players of all age.

 Books are a good start